cdfmlr/crud/README.md

 `crud/orm` is an ORM package works as crud's DAO layer.
 It's a wrapper of GORM with responsibility for database connection and auto migrate.

-`orm.ConnectDB` is used to connect to database.
+`orm.ConnectDB` is used to connect to a database.
 It's a wrapper of `gorm.Open`.
 And `orm.RegisterModel` is used to register your models, which calls `gorm.AutoMigrate` to build the tables.